7 Genius Questions To Ask At The End Of An Interview

 Interviews should be a back-and-forth conversation, with questions and answers going both ways.

-Here are 7 Killer questions to ask at the end of an interview
+7 questions to ask at the end of an interview

 1. What do the daily responsibilities of the role entail?

-We spend the majority of our time at work, so understanding what goes into each day plays a large part in your happiness and success as an employee.
+We spend most of our time at work, so understanding what goes into each day plays a large part in your happiness and success as an employee.

-It’s also crucial to have a grasp and understanding of how a company measures success for your particular position.
+It's also crucial to grasp and understand how a company measures success for your particular position.

 Most hiring managers have a good idea about what they enjoy and dislike about working for their employer.